SoftwareArchitectureForum/SoftwareArchitectureForum-hugo/content/altitude/index.md

 will go away).
 By catching it early (and of course continuing your water regimen) you can head it off.

+7. There is a store with hyperbaric chambers on Elk Avenue (our main street) if you start feeling too uncomfortable.

-7. Warm clothing.
+8. Warm clothing.
 Even in the summer it's possible to get to places that are cold.
 At night the temperature often plummets so a T-shirt day can easily become a jacket-and-warm-hat night.
 Although you can sometimes get away with shorts, you'll usually end up wearing long pants.